-The 2019 Plan describes projects, key considerations, benefits, current status, schedule, and costs (in 2019 dollars, or as noted) for major projects and concepts through 2035 and beyond.
+The 2020 Plan describes projects, key considerations, benefits, current status, schedule, and costs (in 2020 dollars, or as noted) for major projects and concepts through Post-2035.
 Some of the projects and concepts identified in this Implementation Plan are based on the MIS that was completed in January 2006.
 The projects are grouped as follows: Orange County Projects, Riverside County Projects and Bi-County Projects.